Corporate Governance Framework

 Risk Assessment Matrix

-The Company has developed and operates a risk management system to identify and analyze Group management risks and ensure appropriate responses.
+The Company has developed and operates a Group-wide risk management system based on the ENEOS Group Risk Management Basic Policies.

-Risks (tangible and intangible) are identified, taking into account risks identified up to the previous fiscal year, as well as increased risks and potential new risks arising from changes inside and outside the Company, and are assessed for materiality based on the degree of impact, probability and urgency.
-Risks that are indicated by assessment results as requiring a response from the Group are designated as “material risks” by resolution of the Executive Council, which is chaired by the CEO of the Company.
-Relevant departments are assigned for response to material risks, and monitoring is carried out by reporting the status of response to the Executive Council.
+Risks are identified and analyzed, taking into account risks identified up to the previous fiscal year, as well as increased risks and potential new risks arising from changes inside and outside the Company, and are assessed for materiality based on the degree of impact and probability.
+Risks that are indicated by assessment results as requiring a response from the Group are designated as material risks by resolution of the Executive Council, which is chaired by the CEO of the Company.
+Departments are designated for response to material risks, and monitoring is carried out by reporting the status of response to the Executive Council.

 Impact